Winkler County Courthouse in Kermit, Texas

 Winkler County lies in the Permian Basin of far West Texas, with Kermit as county seat and Wink as the other main community.
 Oil and natural gas extraction dominate the economy, and the county’s small residential tax base means even modest homes can see meaningful appraisal movements tied to energy activity and regional values.

-Approximately 45% of protests in Winkler County result in some value reduction.
+164 ARB protests were filed in Winkler County in 2024; 35% of protests resolved through the informal process received a value reduction (Texas Comptroller, 2024 Appraisal District Operations Survey).
 With a small residential market, the comparable sales database is thin — but that cuts both ways.
 A property with documented condition issues or a recent purchase price below assessed value has a straightforward case.

 Winkler County Resources